American Income Life Insurance Review

-AIL has assets worth $4.2 billion.
-As of 2017, the company had nearly $60 billion of life insurance in force, making it one of the largest insurers in the country.
+AIL has assets worth $4.4 billion and has more than $63 billion of life insurance in force as of December 2018(2), making it one of the larger insurers in the country.

 Why Financial Rating Matters

-Financial rating – to put it plainly – is an indicator of a life insurance company’s ability to pay its customers.
+Financial rating – to put it plainly – is an indicator of a life insurance company’s ability to pay its customers' claims.
 An ‘A’ rating or above is a sign that the company has sufficient assets and cash reserves and is capable of meeting its financial commitments to its policyholders.